joshuarichards001/joshuarichards001/README.md

 - 🔵  I'm currenty working at Xero as a Graduate Engineer.

-- 🔭  In my spare time I'm building Hedges, a financial portfolio management platform.
+- 📈  In my spare time I'm working on Hedges.

 - 🌱  I’m currently learning Ionic, Node.js and PostgreSQL.